Liyang-Zhang/Jupyter-notebook-from-HPC/README.md

 # Jupyter-notebook-from-HPC
 ## Environment setting for openning jupyter notebook locally from HPC or other servers

-## Environment: anaconda, jupyter notebook and installed on HPC
+## Environment: anaconda, jupyter notebook installed on HPC

 ## Problem description
 1. Cannot open Jupyter notebook on a browser from server.